WilliamCharlesHoly/jasmine-test-specrunner-html/README.md

 # jasmine-test-unit
- Jasmine Testinfg Fucntion For JS Applixcation
+ Jasmine Testinfg Fucntion For JS Applixcation with SpecRunner.html